-TCP Veno (Vegas and ReNO) is an example of hybrid type congestion control method, considering packet losses and delay.
+TCP Veno (Vegas and ReNO) [12] is an example of hybrid type congestion control method, considering packet losses and delay.
 It uses the BufferSize in (7) to adjust the growth of cwnd in the congestion avoidance phase as follows.
 If BufferSize > B (B is the Vegas parameter B), cwnd grows by 1/cwnd for every other new ACK segment, and otherwise, it grows in the same manner with TCP Reno.
 That is, when the congestion status is heavy, i.e., the bottleneck buffer size is large, the increasing rate of cwnd is halved.

 We estimated RTT from the unidirectional Veno trace captured in the WLAN configuration in Figure 1.
-We picked up a part in the trace from 37.684643 sec. to 52.653736 sec. including 23,360 data segments.
-By applying the Lomb periodogram to this sequence, we obtained estimated RTT as in Figure 9, which also gives the actual RTT.
+We picked up a part in the trace from 37.684643 sec to 52.653736 sec including 23,360 data segments.